-The Community Development Department has completed an update to the official Regulated Woodland Map.
-The map is used as a guideline for all development within the City, with the goal of protecting, conserving and preserving valuable environmental resources.
-Initially, Staff reviewed all areas of the City through use of GIS systems maps and against the overlay of the City's most recent aerial photo information.
-All potential wooded areas were delineated and documented on a working copy of the map.
-The working mapping was then field verified throughout the City by Dr. John Freeland of Environmental Consulting and Technologies, Inc. and David Beschke, City of Novi Landscape Architect.
-Any necessary corrections or clarifications were completed on the final proposed map.
-The revised map has already been introduced to the members of the Environmental Committee.
+Working with the City's environmental consultant, the Community Development Department has prepared an update to the Regulated Woodland Map.
+The map is used as a guideline for development within the City, with the goal of protecting, conserving and preserving valuable environmental resources.
+As the ordinance requires, on any regulated wooded site where development is proposed, a tree survey specifically delineating the site's woodlands is required.

+The process of updating the map involved several steps including review of the existing Woodlands map, and review of recent aerial photos and approved site plans, along with field verifications.
+Initially, Landscape Architect David Beschke reviewed all areas of the City through use of GIS systems maps and against the overlay of the City's most recent aerial photo information.
+All wooded areas were delineated and documented on a working copy of the map.
+The working map was then field verified throughout the City by Dr. John Freeland of ECT and David Beschke.
+Any necessary corrections or clarifications were completed on the final proposed map, with the assistance of the City's GIS division of the IT Department.